MiguelCabailo/Node-Project-Template/README.md

-# NodejsProjectTemplates
-Node Template Projects
+# MERN STACK-Shopping List unitl Deployment

-Simple Backend with Nodejs Express and MongoDB
+Backend with Nodejs Express and MongoDB
 - GET/POST/DELETE

+Front-End using React With Redux